-Most of the data fall into two general categories : alert data and system information.
+Most of the data fall into two general categories: alert data and system information.

-Alert data is the generic term for Cospas-Sarsat 406 MHz and 121.5 MHz data derived from distress beacons.
-121.5 MHz alerts only include the LEOSAR Doppler position.
-For 406 MHz beacons, alert data always include the beacon identification and may comprise Doppler and/or encoded location data and other coded information.
+Alert data is the generic term for Cospas-Sarsat 406 MHz data derived from distress beacons.
+Alert data always include the beacon identification and may comprise Doppler and/or encoded location data and other coded information.